 });

-// Define scraping task
+// Define the scraping task

 await cluster.task(async ({ page, data: url }) => {